 To stop quickly, press the brake pedal only.
-Never use the parking brake while the vehicle is moving.

 You should do a pre-ride inspection every time you ride.

 If there is ice, snow, slush or enough water on the road to cause hydroplaning, VSS can not help you maintain control.